infrawatch/telemetry-framework/README.md

 ## Installation

 Installation of the telemetry framework is currently being developed.
-The current set of installation documentation is available at https://gist.github.com/leifmadsen/977adfba2ec11004f4bfdcc2e1f2ed4c
+Documentation is available in the [documentation](docs/README.md) folder.